spectrocloud/librarium/content/docs/12.5-vertex/00-fips/01-fips-compliant-components.md

 <InfoBox>

-Refer to the [Palette eXtended Kubernetes (PXK)](/integrations/kubernetes) and [Palette eXtended Kubernetes-Edge (PXK-E)](/integrations/kubernetes-edge)  to learn about these security-hardened packs.
+Refer to the [Palette eXtended Kubernetes (PXK)](/integrations/kubernetes) and [Palette eXtended Kubernetes-Edge (PXK-E)](/integrations/kubernetes-edge) documentation to learn more about the each Kubernetes distribution.

 </InfoBox>

-All PXK & PXKE components and supporting open-source components are compiled in their native programming language using language specific FIPS-compliant libraries and static linking.
+All PXK and PXKE components and supporting open-source components are compiled in their native programming language using language specific FIPS-compliant libraries and static linking.
 If the component is not available in the form of a FIPS-compliant binary, we compile it with FIPS-compliant compiler and libraries.
 The following tables list the FIPS-compliant components in PXK and PXK-E:

 <br />